Hands on: Samsung Galaxy S20 review

 This new price means that, in at least one region, the flagship inherits the Galaxy S10 Plus launch price – $100 more than the base-model S10.
 It also matches the $999 iPhone 11 Pro launch cost, although Apple’s phone has a smaller 5.8-inch display and that price gets you just 64GB of storage.

-We don’t have an official UK launch price (although we’re expecting it to be around £899 based on the S10’s launch cost), or prices for other regions just yet, but we do know the Samsung Galaxy S20 release date: Friday, March 6 in the US, and Friday, March 13 in the UK.
+We don’t have an official Australia launch price, or prices for other regions just yet, but we do know the Samsung Galaxy S20 release date: Friday, March 6 in the US, and Friday, March 13 in the UK.

 We’ll add release dates and pricing for other regions when they become official.